atom/node-spellchecker/README.md

 ### SpellChecker.add(word)

 Adds a word to the dictionary.
-When using Hunspell, this will not modify the .dic file; custom words must be added each time the spellchecker is created.
+When using Hunspell, this will not modify the .dic file; new words must be added each time the spellchecker is created.
 Use a custom dictionary file.

-`word` - String word to add
+`word` - String word to add.

 Returns nothing.